 Follow steps below to paste cell data as values:

-Kernel for Excel Repair is an absolute companion for dealing with corrupt, damaged, inaccessible Excel worksheet file(s).
+Excel Repair is an absolute companion for dealing with corrupt, damaged, inaccessible Excel worksheet file(s).
 Excel Recovery software lets you repair corrupt excel file(s) and recover data in the original hierarchy in two recovery mode choices available.
 No technical expertise is necessary to engage with the tool as Excel Repair’s GUI is simple & user-friendly.

 Working on Excel worksheets can be tricky and frustrating if you are facing errors like #VALUE!
 Error one after the other.
 There could be numerous reasons for the #VALUE!
 Error to pop up on the screen, and you would need to either fix your formula or the calculation to sort the issue out, also you can try locating the #VALUE Error source.